LinkedInLearning/docker-networking-creating-managing-and-troubleshooting-container-networks-2023439/README.md

 # Docker Networking: Creating, Managing, and Troubleshooting Container Networks
 This is the repository for the LinkedIn Learning course Docker Networking: Creating, Managing, and Troubleshooting Container Networks.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![lil-thumbnail-url]

+## Course Description

+This course introduces the essentials of Docker networking for containerized applications.
+Instructor Shelley Benhoff explores Docker’s built-in network types and shows how to select the right one for various use cases.
+Through guided exercises and demonstrations, learn how to create, manage, and secure container networks to support scalable applications.
+The course covers key skills such as setting up inter-container communication and using Docker’s DNS for simplified connections.
+Troubleshooting scenarios are included to help diagnose and resolve common networking issues.
+By the end, you’ll have the knowledge to set up robust Docker networks that improve both security and scalability across your container environments.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.